PP Woven Bags & Raffia Recycling Line

 Decision-oriented answers for selecting modules, utilities, and output targets.

-Designed for PP woven sacks, raffia (tape/yarn), FIBC scrap, and PP non-woven.
-BOPP-laminated woven bags are supported when washing intensity and hot washing (if required) are selected to match ink/adhesive contamination.
+Processes PP woven sacks, raffia (tape/yarn), FIBC scrap, and PP non-woven.
+Specify washing intensity and hot washing (if required) for BOPP-laminated woven bags to match ink/adhesive contamination.

-Throughput is typically 300–1500 kg/h depending on module selection and contamination load.
-Residual moisture depends on dewatering and drying stages; thermal drying is commonly used to reach < 3% when required for stable extrusion (feedstock dependent).
+Throughput ranges from 300–1500 kg/h depending on module selection and contamination load.
+Residual moisture relies on dewatering and drying stages; thermal drying commonly achieves < 3% when required for stable extrusion (feedstock dependent).

 Specify hot washing when ink, oils, glue, or heavy organics must be reduced to meet an output cleanliness target.
-For light dust/sand loads, friction washing + rinsing may be sufficient.
+Friction washing + rinsing suffices for light dust/sand loads.
 Heating method and chemistry depend on site utilities and the contamination profile.

 Yes.
-Layout, module selection, and control logic are configured around capacity, contamination, available utilities, and footprint.
-Typical automation includes interlocks, overload protection, and module-by-module permissives; higher automation levels can be specified in the RFQ.
+We configure layout, module selection, and control logic around capacity, contamination, available utilities, and footprint.
+Typical automation includes interlocks, overload protection, and module-by-module permissives; specify higher automation levels in the RFQ.

 RFQ Requirements